eikehmueller/ma32070/solutions/exercise_localassembly/Solution.md

 \end{aligned}
 $$

 is straightforward.
-Again, we start by constructing quadrature points `zeta_q` and weights `w_q` and tabulate the basis functions at the quadrature points:
+Again, we start by constructing quadrature points `zeta_q` and weights `w_q` and tabulate the basis functions at the quadrature points in `phi`:

 ```Python
 quad = GaussLegendreQuadratureReferenceTriangle(n_q)